Before we begin, please allow me to first be transparent about what this post is and what it isn’t.

 Here’s one of the adhesive kinds I’ve used with success –> https://www.amazon.com/0-027in-MacBook-Smartphone-Protecting-Security/dp/B077ZT29P2/

-And here’s one that works well that uses no adhesive whatsover.
-It only requires rinsing it with water from time-to-time to make it “sticky” again after removing/adjusting it –> https://www.amazon.com/gp/product/B08CPRZZJW
+And here’s one that works well, too.
+It uses no adhesive whatsoever and fits within Apple’s recommendations for their hardware (laptops).
+It only requires rinsing with water from time-to-time to make it “sticky” again after removing/adjusting it –> https://www.amazon.com/gp/product/B08CPRZZJW

-Need to put a cover over the camera on your Mac laptop?
-Apple advises that if you still wish to close the lid on your laptop to mind the following for the best experience:
+Apple advises that if you prefer using a cover for your camera and still wish to close the lid on your laptop to mind the following for the best experience: